3miki/PhoTrivia/README.md

       Fill in the values:

-     - OPENAI_API_KEY: Open AI API key
+     - *OPENAI_API_KEY*: Open AI API key
-     - NEXT_PUBLIC_SUPABASE_URL: The Supabase project URL you obtained from the Supabase dashboard.
+     - *NEXT_PUBLIC_SUPABASE_URL*: The Supabase project URL you obtained from the Supabase dashboard.
-     - NEXT_PUBLIC_SUPABASE_ANON_KEY: The Supabase anon API key you got from the Supabase dashboard.
+     - *NEXT_PUBLIC_SUPABASE_ANON_KEY*: The Supabase anon API key you got from the Supabase dashboard.
-     - NEXT_PUBLIC_TEST_AUTH_EMAIL: The email address you want to use for testing.
+     - *NEXT_PUBLIC_TEST_AUTH_EMAIL*: The email address you want to use for testing.
-     - NEXT_PUBLIC_TEST_AUTH_PASSWORD: The password for the test email account.
+     - *NEXT_PUBLIC_TEST_AUTH_PASSWORD*: The password for the test email account.
-     - NEXT_PUBLIC_SERVER_URL: The default is set to `localhost`, but if you’re hosting the app on a server or want to share the upload page, set this to the IP address or domain of your server.
+     - *NEXT_PUBLIC_SERVER_URL*: The default is set to `localhost`, but if you’re hosting the app on a server or want to share the upload page, set this to the IP address or domain of your server.

 2. Install the dependencies